8base/Documentation/docs/backend/getting-started-quick-start.md

 ---

 # Quick Start
-The goal of this quickstart is to get you up and running with 8base and a front-end framework you love, fast.
+The goal of this quick-start is to get you up and running with 8base and a front-end framework you love, fast.
 Let's do it!

 This guide will introduce some basics of 8base workspaces and set up a starter app.
 It will help demonstrate key concepts of 8base, and maybe even kick-off your next awesome project 😊

 ## 1. Start an 8base Account
 If you haven't already, create an 8base account.
 Click [this link](https://app.8base.com) to get started.
-We'll send you a confirmation email if you use an email and password to create your account.
-Either way, once your account is confirmed 8base will redirect you to a default workspace.
+We'll send you a confirmation email if you signed up using an email and password.
+Either way, once your account is confirmed, 8base will redirect you to a default workspace.

 Voila!
-You've officially on 8base.
+You're officially on 8base.

 ## 2. Setting up a Workspace
 Each workspace is treated as an individual project – like having different Git repositories for different code bases.
 This makes it easy to stay organized with projects and upgrade individual workspaces when your app or service starts to scale!